China property developers pull down shutters, hoard cash

 The company's cash coverage, an indicator of a company's ability to meet its debt obligations, rose to 1.75 times of short term debt as of June 2013 from 1.46 in December 2012.
 It had 18.9 billion yuan cash on hand as of June 2013, the highest since its stock market listing in 2006.

-Cash balances at companies such as Agile Property Holdings Ltd, Evergrande and Country Garden Holdings Co Ltd are up 30 to 88 percent over the past six months, according to Thomson Reuters data.
+Cash balances at companies such as Agile Property Holdings Ltd (3383.HK), Evergrande and Country Garden Holdings Co Ltd (2007.HK) are up 30 to 88 percent over the past six months, according to Thomson Reuters data.

 Cash-starved smaller developers are proving tempting targets for some of these cash-rich larger players.
 According to Thomson Reuters data, some $14.9 billion in mergers and acquisitions have been announced this year, already topping 2012's entire tally of $14.7 billion.